pjotrp/bio-locus/README.md

 Note: for the storage here the [moneta](https://github.com/minad/moneta) gem is used, currently with localmemcache.
-The default is Ruby serialization, and :tokyocabinet is also supported.
+The default mode for bio-locus is Ruby serialization, and :tokyocabinet is also supported.
+The larger your data becomes, the more likely it is that you need :tokyocabinet because the others are more RAM oriented.

 Note: the ALT field is split into components for matching, so A,C becomes two chr+pos records, one for A and one for C.